 2) Sell anything anywhere, anytime…

-Obviously, when it comes to e-commerce (and online market) sales there is a major time factor, namely that unlike us, the internet is ‘awake’ 24 hours a day, enabling a seller to have the means to be making money even when they themselves are asleep.
+Obviously, when it comes to e-commerce (and online market) sales there is a major time factor, namely that unlike us, the internet is ‘awake’ 24 hours a day, enabling a seller to have the means to be making money even when they are asleep.
 In short, the most crucial aspect of any business, selling, effectively takes care of itself.
-Not only are there no opening hours restrictions and general time constraints, but you also gain the flexibility to operate your business remotely, potentially hundreds of miles, from where your stall is or would be located, basically anywhere on the planet with any degree of internet access.
-If you want to sit in bed in your pyjamas all day with a nice cup of Earl Grey in one hand and tinker with your own business on your phone in the other, you’re completely free to do so!
-The point is that you have the freedom to operate your business exactly the way you want, whenever and wherever you want, the choice is all yours.
+Not only are there no opening hours restrictions and general time constraints, but you also gain the flexibility to operate your business remotely, potentially hundreds of miles, from where your stall is or would be located.
+If you want to sit in bed in your pyjamas all day with a nice cup of Earl Grey in one hand and with your own business on your phone in the other, you’re completely free to do so!
+The point is that you have the freedom to operate your business exactly the way you want, whenever and wherever you want.

 Other than death and taxes, the one thing you can be certain of in life is that no matter how well you manage your time, unexpected things always crop up at the worst possible moment to derail your best laid plans.
-The beauty of e-commerce is that in the event that a pressing matter of business or your personal life prohibits you from attending every single market in-person, you have the luxury to be more selective when and where you do attend.
-This is something that long-term could potentially improve your motivation to consistently offer great customer service, which is no small factor, so again you can enjoy the best of both worlds.
+The beauty of e-commerce is that, in the event that a pressing matter of business or your personal life prohibits you from attending every single market in-person, you have the luxury to be more selective about when and where you do attend.

 3) Come rain, wind or shine…